mainak17/spotify-etl/README.md

 ## Future Work

 - [Done] Add a dashboard to visualize the data
-- Schedule the pipeline to run automatically using a tool like Airflow or Cron
+- [Done]Schedule the pipeline to run automatically using a tool like Airflow
 - Use a cloud-based database service for easier management.